Wisconsin's progressivism faces a recall

-COLUMBUS, Wisc.
-(Reuters) - Tea Party activist Larry Gamble has spent the last few months leading an effort to disqualify the signatures of some of the 1 million residents who petitioned to recall Wisconsin’s governor, Republican Scott Walker.
+COLUMBUS, Wisc., May 25 (Reuters) - Tea Party activist Larry Gamble has spent the last few months leading an effort to disqualify the signatures of some of the 1 million residents who petitioned to recall Wisconsin’s governor, Republican Scott Walker.
 The petition protests Walker’s Act 10, which eliminates collective bargaining rights for most public workers, among other anti-union measures.

 Gamble helped launch a “Verify the Recall” website that drew in 17,000 volunteer sleuths to scour public records for fraud.
 He says they uncovered about 100,000 suspicious signatures using scanned, publicly available copies of the petitions.
 Although the findings were not sufficient to halt a recall election for Walker, it electrified Wisconsin’s grassroots conservatives by uncovering the names of judges, journalists and others who appeared to have signed the recall petition in breach of their own professional codes of ethics.